-We planned to transfer over the “guts” of our homemade truck camper build to the Ford as we were pleased with how the build functioned our first-weekend camping in it.
-To finish the recreation of our truck bed camper, we needed a longer canopy for the longer bed in the Ford, and perhaps a few tweaks in the design here and there to make it fit.
+We planned to transfer the “guts” of our homemade truck camper build to the Ford as we were pleased with how the build functioned during our first-week camping in it.
+To finish the recreation of our truck bed camper, we needed a longer canopy for the longer bed in the Ford and perhaps a few tweaks in the design here and there to make it fit.

 Got A Truck And No Canopy?
 No Problem

-You don’t need a truck canopy to make a truck bed camper, you could buy a truck bed tent and bring along two camping cots and call it done.
-This set up will work fine for most camping situations.
-However, if you can find a reasonable price on a used truck topper, it might be cheaper to make what we did–plus you can camp anywhere in a truck topper camper, including rest areas (we did, we just didn’t use the truck tent).
+As I mentioned in the beginning, you don’t need a truck canopy to make a truck bed camper; you could buy a truck bed tent, bring along two camping cots, and call it done.
+This setup will work fine for most camping situations.
+However, if you can find a reasonable price on a used truck topper, it might be cheaper to make what we did–plus, you can camp anywhere in a truck topper camper, including rest areas (we did, we didn’t use the truck tent).